SkiesGames/SkiesDota-CI-CD-Templates/scripts/README.md

 ## Available Scripts

-### format-lint-local.sh
+### lint-local.sh

-A local development script for formatting and linting Ansible code.
+A local development script for linting Ansible code.

-**Purpose**: Provides the same formatting and linting capabilities as the CI pipeline for local development
+**Purpose**: Provides the same linting capabilities as the CI pipeline for local development

 **Features:**
-- YAML file formatting with Prettier
 - Ansible code validation with ansible-lint
 - Consistent with CI pipeline tools
 - Fast local execution